 In recent years, my team recovered much of the Information Bank‘s damaged data and code.
 An essay about the early history and startup phase of the project appears in Digital Humanities Quarterly (Fall 2017).
 With support from the NEH Office of Digital Humanities and other funders, we were to develop a more robust data model, transform the data into preservation formats, and create a web-based interface to allow users to search the database or download the full dataset for exploratory statistical research.
-Our final white paper provides further details about the project aims and development process.
+Our 2020 white paper and the NEH public query page provide further details about the project aims, development process, and impact.

 Reviews: